Below you’ll find policies and procedures related to the following:

 Room Inventories & Waiver Form

 As part of the check-out process, a staff member typically inspects student rooms in their presence.
 In some cases, students may not be able to schedule a time due to class conflicts.
 In these cases, a Room Inventory Waiver Form may be signed.
 This form states that the student agrees to accept financial responsibility for the condition of the room.
 Inspection will then be done by a staff member at a later date.
-Room Inventory Waiver Forms are available at the reception desks.
+Room Inventory Waiver Forms are available at the front desks.

 For the protection of personal property, room doors should be locked any time the room is unattended.